joelhawksley/identity/talks/2022-breaking-the-bundle/outline.md

       https://github.com/primer/view_components/pull/625

 Big picture
-  At our scale there are fewer easy problems.
+  If you dig deep enough, most problems are human, not technical Design systems are more than CSS.
+They are structure, accessibility, At our scale there are fewer easy problems.
 Stack overflow becomes less useful.
 Rails gives us fewer tools.
 It's lonely.
     Examples without complexity make it difficult to assess potential solutions.
 TODO apps don't expose the complexity of our scale